kunstschmiede/hackbright-intro-classes/README.md

 I should be able to create and use a food item as follows

 ```
-pb_apple = new Food("Cut apples.\nPlace apples and some peanut butter on platter with a knife.")
+pb_apple = Food("Cut apples.\nPlace apples and some peanut butter on platter with a knife.")
 pb_apple.print_recipe()
 ```